These 9 Creative Ways to Sell a House Are So Outlandish They Just Might Work

 You’ll also want to ask for references.
 Talking to an auctioneer’s past customers is an excellent way to confirm their credibility.

 Once you get the auction set up, get people in the seats, and put your house up on the auction block, you need to make sure the house goes for the highest possible price.
-The risk with an housing auction is that you can lose money on the sale if you’re not careful.
+The risk with a housing auction is that you can lose money on the sale if you’re not careful.

 1. Make it an absolute auction.
 In this instance, there’s no reserve price, so your house will sell to the highest bidder.
-Generally, more people attend absolute auctions because they know the home will sell, which means more competition—and higher bids.
+Generally, more people attend absolute auctions because they know the home will sell, which means more competition — and higher bids.

 2. Go with an auction company that requires bidders to undergo a pre-qualification process.
 This will ensure that your auction only attracts serious buyers.

 3. Don’t skimp on advertising.
-Sellers cover the costs of advertising their auction and this a crucial piece to its success.
+Sellers cover the costs of advertising their auction, and this is a crucial piece to its success.
 A good, experienced auction company will use social media, color flyers, radio and TV ads, and direct mailing to specific groups to get the word out about your property.
 (They’ll also itemize where they spent your advertising dollars.)

-8. Finesse the Financing and Move the Home Sale Along
+8. Finesse the financing and move the home sale along

 If you’ve found a serious buyer but they’re having trouble securing a mortgage or are quibbling about the closing costs, there are ways to appease them and make the sale.
-For example, you could offer them a rent to own deal, where they agree to rent your home for an agreed upon amount of time (usually one to three years) with the option to buy once the lease expires.
+For example, you could offer them a rent-to-own deal, where they agree to rent your home for an agreed-upon amount of time (usually one to three years) with the option to buy once the lease expires.

-To assuage some of the buyer’s burden, Ilona Bray, J.D., a legal editor at Nolo.com suggests offering to pay for one of these items:
+To assuage some of the buyer’s burden, Ilona Bray, J.D., a legal editor at Nolo.com, suggests offering to pay for one of these items:

 Title Insurance/Title Search Fees